Social Security Benefits

 What is the difference between Social Security Disability Insurance (SSDI) benefits and Supplemental Security Income (SSI) payments?

-SSDI and SSI payments are both programs administered by the Social Security Administration (SSA) but they have different eligibility criteria.
+SSDI and SSI payments are both programs that fall under the Social Security Administration (SSA).
+They have different eligibility criteria.

 Social Security Disability Insurance (SSDI)

-• SSDI provides income to adults who are unable to work due to disability and have contributed into Social Security through Social Security payroll taxes.
+• SSDI provides income to adults who are unable to work and earn countable income that is more than Substantial Gainful Activity (SGA) due to disability and have contributed into Social Security through Social Security payroll taxes from recent employment.
 To be eligible, the work record of the person that the benefits are paid under, must have enough work credits.
-The number of work credits needed increases based upon the person’s age when they apply for benefits
+Work credits are earned by paying FICA/Social Security taxes on earnings.
+The number of work credits needed increases based upon the person’s age when they apply for benefits.
+Some people may qualify through a spouse’s, or parents’ work record.

-• In addition to medical factors, eligibility is not based on savings; it is based upon the person’s ability to work and earn less than $1,550 a month, for 12 months.
+• In addition to medical factors, eligibility is based upon the person’s inability to work and earn more than $1,620 or $2,700 if blind (2025), in countable earnings in any month, for 12 months.

 • Family members of the disabled individual may also be eligible for dependent benefits.

-• Individuals who are approved for SSDI receive Medicare after 24 months.
-There are exceptions for ALS disease and end stage renal disease so that Medicare starts without wait.
+• Individuals who are approved for SSDI have a 5-month waiting period before SSDI is paid.
+Most must also wait24 months before they receive Medicare.
+There are exceptions for ALS disease and end stage renal disease so that Medicare starts without a waiting period.

 Supplemental Security Income (SSI)